jlianyz/third-project/README.md

 2. Initially, I wanted product details to show up in a modal box but each time I clicked on an image for more info, the details of the first product in the list would show up in every box, regardless of which image I was clicking
 * Solution: Create a separate product details page.
 Reason for the error was that the modal box was unable to link to the correct product id.

+### Known errors
+For IE and Edge, the pink overlay does not show up on the add and edit pages.
+However, the form and text is still visible.
 ***

 ### Deployment